-The findings of the present study indicated students' difficulties dealing between changes quantities which happened in various stages of covariation.
-Even at the first stage, to identify variables, the pre-service mathematics teachers were unable to determine the correct variables involved, where they were seen to over attach with time-based parameter and reversing roles between input and output variables.
-At the second stage of coordination between variables, only Chen was able to coordinate changes in amount of height with respect to amount of water correctly, whereas Arya was observed to coordinate between variables incorrectly at the top part of the vase.
-To simplify, Chen able to observe changing rate between variables correctly while Arya was not.
-Hence, these findings indicated that pre-service mathematics teachers' covariation reasoning skills were insufficient.
-Since this study was limited to solving only one problem and bounded to particularly pre-service mathematics teachers.
-This study, instead, gave a picture on difficulties or weaknesses that were found lacking in these future teachers' knowledge, which may help to inform other Malaysian educators or researchers about the enhancement of knowledge, in terms of calculus area.
-However, the results of this study suggested for teacher training programs to provide a necessary approach or activities to promote these future teachers' covariation skills.
+The findings of present study indicated students' difficulties dealing between changes quantities happened in various stage of covariation.
+Even in first stage, to identify variables, the pre-service mathematics teachers unable to determine the correct variables involved, where they were seen to over attach with time-based parameter and reversing role between input and output variables.
+In second stage, coordination between variables, only Chen able to coordinate changes in amount of height with respect to amount of water correctly, whereas Arya was observed to coordinate between variables incorrectly at top part of vase.
+Due to that, Chen able to observe changing rate between variables correctly while Arya was not.
+Hence, these findings indicated that pre-service mathematics teachers' covariation reasoning skills were not sufficient enough.
+Since this study limited to one solving problem and bounded to particular pre-service mathematics teachers, thus, researcher did not make any claim by generalized it to other Malaysian pre-service mathematics teachers.
+This study, instead, gave a picture on difficulties or weakness that were found lacking in these future teachers' knowledge, which may help to inform other Malaysian educators or researchers about the enhancement of knowledge, in term of calculus area.
+However, the result of this study suggested teacher training program to provide a necessary approach or activities to promote these future teachers' covariation skills.